nunombispo/PersonalMythologyGenerator/README.md

 A Python application that generates personalized mythological stories based on the Hero's Journey structure, incorporating elements from the Thompson Motif Index.

+If you like this application, consider donation to support Developer Service Blog and the creation of more of this type of content: https://buy.stripe.com/bIYdTrggi5lZamkdQW

 ## Features

 - Personalized story generation based on user input